 Usually, owners of pass-through entities pay federal and state income taxes on the net income “passed through” to them on their personal tax returns.
 The business entity itself does not pay income taxes.

-Recognizing that combined state and local income taxes plus property taxes generally exceed $10,000 for many business owners, some states have developed a system where the business entity itself is taxed at the state level.
+Recognizing that combined state and local income taxes plus property taxes generally exceed the capped SALT deduction for many business owners, some states have developed a system where the business entity itself is taxed at the state level.

 This is a simplified explanation, and the actual mechanics will vary by state, but this is generally how it works: